loafey/master-thesis/Thesis/1.0. Introduction/main.typ

 #import "../Prelude.typ": ln

 = Introduction
+Static anaysis tools and systems have seen use in several compilers and programming languages.
+By relying on such tools and systems, programmers can ensure safety, performance, and also express intent.
+In this thesis we leverage the system of linear types for all three purposes.

 The concept of linearity in programming languages is not a newly discovered one.
 A language with linearity allows a developer to write software without the worries of mismanaging things such as memory and files.